derdoktor667/flight32/README.md

 *   ✈️ **Configurable Flight Modes**: Seamlessly switch between Acro (rate-based) and Stabilized (angle-based) flight modes using a dedicated RC channel.
 Stabilized mode utilizes a cascaded PID control loop for precise angle holding.
 *   📊 **Real-time System Insights**: Tune and debug on the fly with a powerful, built-in terminal and a web-based serial monitor.
 The firmware's MultiWii Serial Protocol (MSP) implementation is fully compatible with the `flight32_msp_tester.py` reference script, ensuring seamless integration with external tools.
 Monitor CPU load, loop times, memory usage, and more.
 *   🎛️ **Persistent On-the-Fly Tuning**: A full PID controller and complete channel mapping are easily adjustable via the terminal, with all settings saved persistently to non-volatile storage.
-*   📡 **Extensible Receiver & IMU Support**: Built with a generic task structure to easily support new receiver protocols (currently IBUS, PPM) and IMU sensors (currently MPU6050).
+*   📡 **Extensible Receiver & IMU Support**: Built with a generic task structure to easily support new receiver protocols (currently IBUS, PPM) and IMU sensors (currently MPU6050/MPU6500).
+*   **Robust Attitude Estimation**: Utilizes a Mahony filter to provide highly accurate and robust orientation data (quaternions), essential for stable flight.
-*   **Configurable MPU6050**: Fine-tune your MPU6050 with configurable gyroscope range, accelerometer range, and low-pass filter settings, along with improved temperature accuracy.
+*   **Configurable IMU**: Fine-tune your IMU with configurable gyroscope range, accelerometer range, and low-pass filter settings, along with improved temperature accuracy.
 *   ⚙️ **DShot Motor Control**: Precise and efficient digital motor control using the ESP32's RMT peripheral.
 *   **Configurable Gyro Filtering**: A configurable Biquad filter cascade, including a low-pass filter and two notch filters, to eliminate noise for smoother flight.